01 of 10

 Apply Your Photo

 Take your laser print and apply it face down onto the gel medium.
 Take your time to make sure it is centered and use your fingers to work from the center outwards to slowly remove air bubbles.
 You can use a smoothing device such as a credit card or a plastic ruler to smooth your image onto the wood.
-Some of the gel medium will ooze out the sides–just wipe it off with a damp cloth.
-After the air bubbles have been smoothed out as best as you can, let the print dry overnight.
-Don’t try to rush the... process as the gel medium must be thoroughly dry before you start the next step.Continue to 8 of 10 below.
+Some of the gel medium will ooze out the sides—just wipe it off with a damp cloth.
+After the air bubbles have been smoothed out as best as you can, let it dry overnight.
+Don’t try to rush the process as the gel medium must be thoroughly dry before you start the next step.Continue to 8 of 10 below.

 08 of 10

 This is where the project gets a little bit messy.
 Use a damp cloth or sponge to soak the paper and start using your fingers to gently rub the paper off.
 Don’t pick at it with your nails, but rather slowly rub the paper, which will start to come off in small bits.
 You will need to let it dry again—just 10 or 20 minutes—and do it a few times to ensure that all of the paper is off.
 Generally, take more care around the detailed parts of the photo such as faces, so as not to accidentally mar any part of the photo.Continue to 9 of 10 below.

 09 of 10